Are you looking for help to manage your uterine prolapse?

 Uterine prolapse is a “fallen down” uterus or womb slipped out of position.
-It happens when the uterus (or womb) loses its strong supports that hold it up inside your pelvis.
+It happens when the uterus (or womb) loses the strong supports that hold it in place inside your pelvis.

 2. Uterine Prolapse Symptoms

-- A heavy feeling in the abdomen or pelvis;
+- Heavy feeling in the abdomen or pelvis

 Some common causes of uterine prolapse include:

-- Pregnancy and childbirth that causing damage to the pelvic floor during birth such as prolonged pushing, multiple births and large babies.
-Note that injury to your pelvic floor during childbirth may not become apparent until many years later!
+- Pregnancy and childbirth causing damage to the pelvic floor during birth such as prolonged pushing, multiple births and large babies.
+Note that injury to your pelvic floor during childbirth may not become apparent until many years later.

 - Chronic constipation and straining

 - Wasting of the supportive structures in your pelvic floor during and after menopause

 - Heavy lifting